Skip to main content

 The UK GDPR requires that data controllers provide certain information to people whose data they hold and use.
 This is known as a privacy notice (PN) (opens in new window).

-The trust shall provide PNs to all patients and all staff, identifying who the data controller is, including contact details for the DPO.
+The trust shall provide PNs to all patients and all employees, identifying who the data controller is, including contact details for the DPO.
 The PN should also explain the purposes for which personal data is collected and used, how the data is used and disclosed, how long it is kept, and the controller’s legal basis for processing.

 A statement of fair processing or PN should also be provided on the trust’s website.
 This reflects the requirement for a statement of fair processing set out in the recommendations of the Caldicott review (opens in new window).